 Orlando | Sarasota | West Palm Beach

 Even in the most professional working environment, disputes might arise between employer and employee.
 Under certain circumstances, said conflicts may eventually progress into civil action.
-On such occasions, you or your business could be protected by employment practices liability insurance (EPLI).
+On such occasions, you or your business could be protected by EPLI insurance also referred to as employment practices liability insurance.

 Sometimes also referred to as trade insurance, employment practices liability insurance indemnifies the managers of insured companies and organizations against disgruntled employees accusing superiors of engaging in various forms of workplace malfeasance.
 Common accusations could include: